Here you will find links to Tools recommended by our readers/partners.

 Open-Source And Non-Commercial

 The following are essential security tools that will help you to secure your systems and networks.
-These open source security tools have been given the essential rating due to the fact that they are effective, well supported and easy to start getting value from.

 1. Nmap – map your network and ports with the number one port scanning tool.
 Nmap now features powerful NSE scripts that can detect vulnerabilities, misconfiguration and security related information around network services.
 After you have nmap installed be sure to look at the features of the included ncat – its netcat on steroids.